someinfo/someinfo.github.io/_posts/2023-03-2-TekReckoning.md

 comments: false
 ---

 I know what you're thinking.
 Yes, I could've made this a whole lot shorter by featuring less screenshots and jumping straight to the point.
-However, the story you're about to read, my dear bustabit ethusiasts, is full of twists and revelations, and to maximize your enjoyment, I believe that providing context is a necessity.
+However, the story you're about to read, my dear bustabit enthusiasts, is full of twists and revelations, and to maximize your enjoyment, I believe that providing context is a necessity.
 For the same reason, I also don't intend to provide you with a summary of what you're about to read, as I believe it would spoil the surprise, to an extent.

 Kick back and enjoy as the story gradually unfolds before you.